Fleet in being: Concept

 The "fleet in being" concept is based on the assumption that the fleet is relatively safe in port, even if near the enemy.
-While this is not necessarily true in the modern era, for much of human history a fleet that was at harbor was much less exposed to attack and to other hazards such as storms.
+While this is not necessarily true in the modern era, for much of human history a fleet at harbor was much less exposed to attack and to other hazards such as storms.
 This made it difficult, or even impossible, for an enemy to damage the fleet without taking disproportionate losses.

 The enemy cannot simply ignore the fleet in being because it always has the option to sortie and attack wherever there are favourable terms.
-However, the blockading force has to be significant enough that the fleet in being cannot realistically attack it themselves.
-This creates a stalemate that favours the defender because the attacker always must deploy a superior force to counter them, and those units are unable to perform any other duties.
+A blockading force has to be significant enough that the fleet in being cannot realistically attack it themselves.
+This creates a stalemate that favours the defender, because the attacker always must deploy a superior force to counter them, and those units are unable to perform any other duties.

-After the Battle of Taranto and the attack on Pearl Harbor, however, it became obvious that air power made a fleet concentrated in a port vulnerable, and a fleet in being became too risky to be practical.
+After the Battle of Taranto and the attack on Pearl Harbor, it became obvious that air power made a fleet concentrated in a port vulnerable, and a fleet in being became too risky to be practical.
 A port is a known location for an enemy to focus attacks on and a handful of aircraft or submarines can damage or sink multiple warships, even in the presence of advanced defenses.
+Commando raids and drones present further potential risks for a fleet at port.
 As a result, it is preferable for modern fleets to be at sea where their position is not fully known, which provides a degree of protection.
+Undersea boats are even harder to track and spot when they operate submerged.
+The endurance of modern nuclear powered submarines is such that only the stores of provisions for the crew and psychological factors limit how long such vessels can remain at sea whether submerged or not.